Liteboxer VR is bringing its virtual workouts exclusively to the Quest 2

 Liteboxer VR is currently slated to launch exclusively on the Quest 2 on March 3 at a price of $18.99 per month (around £14 / AU$25).
 You’ll also be able to try out the game for free as part of a seven-day trial.

-That may sound fairly pricey, but it’s cheaper than Liteboxer’s real-world service (priced at $42 per month, around £30 / AU$55) and roughly the same price as equivalent experiences on the Quest 2.
+That may sound fairly pricey, but it’s cheaper than Liteboxer’s real-world service (priced at $29.99 per month, around £22 / AU$41) and roughly the same price as equivalent experiences on the Quest 2.
 Supernatural is also $19 per month, while FitXR is around half the price at $9.99 per month (£7.99 / AU$14.99) – though it doesn’t include music by as many prominent artists as the other services.